pelletier/django_lightsearch/doc/_build/html/_sources/installation.txt

 Now, you have to set which fields of your models have to be included in the search queries.
-So, open your ``models.py`` file(s) and add a ``Lightsearch`` class containing a ``fields`` list to each model you have add in your ``settings.py``.
+So, open your ``models.py`` file(s) and add a ``Lightsearch`` class containing a ``fields`` list to each model you have added in your ``settings.py``.
 Here is an example:

 .. code-block:: python